Draggie306/nottingham-cs-notes/Year 2/Semester 1/COMP2002/Meeting 2 Minutes.md

 SPECULATIVE IDEAS — TO BE CONFIRMED but use as recommendation:
 - Sunday: video editing, EoI full writing.
 	- Team Admin Oliver can do video editing if instructions are given, or give me creative liberty.
 Or you can do some yourself.
-- DEADLINE: Next Tuesday: all finished.
+- **DEADLINE: Next Tuesday (14th), 18:00: all finished.**
+- Next Wednesday (Oct 15th), 13:00: potential meeting, final review/confirmation of scripts and writing.
+Final adjustments, submission.